Soliton resolution and asymptotic stability of $N$-soliton solutions for the defocusing mKdV equation with a non-vanishing background: Abstract

 \section{Abstract}

-\baselineskip=17pt We consider the Cauchy problem for the defocusing modified Korteweg-de Vries (mKdV) equation with finite density type initial data.
-With the $\bar{\partial}$ generalization of the nonlinear steepest descent method of Deift and Zhou, we extrapolate the leading order approximation to the solution of mKdV for large time in the solitonic space-time region $|x/t+4|<2$, and we give bounds for the error which decay as $t\rightarrow\infty$ for a general class of initial data whose difference from the non-vanishing background possesses a fixed number of finite moments.
-Our results provide a verification of the soliton resolution conjecture and asymptotic stability of $N$-soliton solutions for mKdV equation with finite density type initial data. \\ {\bf Keywords:} The defocusing mKdV equation, Riemann-Hilbert problem, $\overline{\partial}$ steepest descent method, long-time asymptotics, asymptotic stability, soliton resolution.\\ {\bf Mathematics Subject Classification:} 35Q51; 35Q15; 35C20; 37K15; 37K40.
+We analytically study the large-time asymptotics of the solution of the defocusing modified Korteweg-de Vries (mKdV) equation under a symmetric non-vanishing background, which supports the emergence of solitons.
+It is demonstrated that the asymptotic expansion of the solution at the large time could verify the renowned soliton resolution conjecture.
+Moreover, the asymptotic stability of $N$-soliton solution is also exhibited in the present work.
+We establish our results by performing a $\bar{\partial}$-nonlinear steepest descent analysis to the associated Riemann-Hilbert (RH) problem. \\ {\bf Keywords:} The defocusing mKdV equation, Riemann-Hilbert problem, $\bar{\partial}$ steepest descent method, large-time asymptotics, asymptotic stability, soliton resolution.\\ {\bf Mathematics Subject Classification:} 35Q51; 35Q15; 35C20; 37K15; 37K40.

-\baselineskip=17pt
+\baselineskip=16pt